How to make Bermuda Hot Cross Buns

 The Dough Won’t Rise

 This is most commonly a temperature issue.
-If the kitchen is too cold, the dough won’t rise no matter how much you cover the dough.
+If the yeast is too cold, the dough won’t rise no matter how much you cover it up.
+Also making sure you start to work as soon as the yeast has risen helps to eliminate the chance of it cooling down as this also kills the yeast.

-Overall, don’t be intimidated by bread making. its so rewarding once you get that first batch of soft delicious buns.
+Overall, don’t be intimidated by bread making.
+It is rewarding once you get that first batch of soft delicious buns.
 Take your time and have patience and you will get there in the end.

 Recommendations